 The personality to get along with coworkers

 It's easy to focus on the technical skills required of a controller, but business skills such as the ability to work with a team, negotiate successfully and solve conflicts are equally important.
-Your company's controller will be given a great deal of responsibility and will work with many departments throughout the firm.
+Your company's controller will be given a great deal of responsibility and will collaborate with departments throughout the firm.
 This means it's imperative to make sure the person you hire for the position will fit in with your current teams, particularly those in upper management.

 Questions to ask controller job candidates